 The rabies vaccination and the microchip must be done at the same appointment and a kitten must be 12 weeks old before these can be done.
 You can transport the cat 21 days after these have been done.
 This is very important if transporting to the UK.

 Foster carers are very hard to find as we are so short of volunteers.
 If you are leaving to go home yourself and need a foster solution until they are able to travel, we highly recommend a lovely cattery in Selva, near Inca.
 Jenifer runs Son Xotano Kennels and Cattery in Selva with her husband David, and they have lovely facilities.
-She will also help with the whole process of vaccinations and sorting the Passport if you need it.
-They also offer a collection service if you're unable to get to Selva to drop your cat or kitten off.
+There is also a boarding kennels in Sencelles called Son Batlet - vaccinations are required at both.

 Once the 21 days has passed, the cat can travel to the UK.
 A final vet check is required at this point and the vet's signature required on the Passport.